dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 ![](images/D03.svg)

-Start on the west side and work west to east.
+Start on the west side and work west to east to install the *10' 6" x 16" Standing Seam Panels*.
 This will maximize the time you spend in the shade in the morning and evening hours.

 ### First Panel